Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 Anxiety Overview

 A mental health condition marked by intense feelings of worry, anxiety, or fear that interferes with daily activities.
-Panic attacks, obsessive-compulsive disorder, and post-traumatic stress disorder are a few examples of anxiety disorders.
+Panic attacks, obsessive-compulsive disorder, and post-traumatic stress disorder are examples of anxiety disorders.

 Counseling or medicine, including antidepressants, are used as forms of treatment.